Code-Institute-Submissions/pitchCatch/README.md

 ### Code
 - **HTML**, **CSS**, **JQuery** and **Python**
-  - Base languages used to create website
+  - Base languages used to create application
 - [Flask 1.0](http://flask.pocoo.org/docs/1.0/)
-    - **Flask** is used as a basic python framework to create the application
+    - **Flask** is used as micro-framework to create the application
 - [SQLA-Alchemy 1.2.9](https://www.sqlalchemy.org/)
-    - **SQLA-Alchemy** is an extension applied to Flask to provide an Object Relational Mapper to create models which map the application's classes to the postgreSQL database
+    - **SQLA-Alchemy** is an extension applied to Flask providing an Object Relational Mapper to create models which map the application's classes to the postgreSQL database
 - [WTForms-Alchemy 0.16.7](https://www.djangoproject.com/)
     - **WTForms-Alchemy** generates forms from the SQLAlchemy models
 - [Materialize 1.0.0-rc.2](https://materializecss.com/)